THE BEST HOMEMADE CARAMELS

 Everything You Need for Homemade Caramels

-These caramels are made from everyday pantry items, and the tools are simple: a medium to large heavy-bottomed pot, a candy thermometer, a 9×13 pan (or similar), parchment or wax paper, and something sharp to cut the cooled caramel.
-A reliable thermometer is the single best investment here — it prevents guesswork and helps you hit the chewiness you want.
+These caramels are made from everyday pantry items, and the tools are simple: a medium to large heavy-bottomed pot, a candy thermometer, a 9x13 pan (or similar), parchment or wax paper, and something sharp to cut the cooled caramel.
+A reliable thermometer is the single best investment here — it prevents guesswork and helps you hit the chewiness you want.- Sugar (granulated) – Provides structure and caramel flavor; you can swap with coconut sugar for a deeper, nuttier note but expect a darker color and slightly different texture.

 - Brown sugar – Adds moisture and depth from the molasses; it helps keep the caramels soft and chewy.